-Many of the features of Customize (such as the Turnstile, Call to Action and Captions) do not work inline in Facebook.
-Sorry about that!
+Unfortunately, many of the features of Customize (such as Turnstile, Call to Action, and Captions) do not work inline in Facebook.

 Facebook embeds show up right in your news feed.
 Your followers can click to play the video in the feed, or click through the link to watch the video in your Wistia account.